molgenis/NGS_DNA/docs/ngs-protocols.md

 ### Step 28: Generate quality control report

-The step in the inhouse sequence analysis pipeline is to output the statistics and metrics from each step that produced such data that was collected in the QCStats step before.
-We use the multiQC tool to create an interactive html with all the statistics
+The step in the in-house sequence analysis pipeline outputs the statistics and metrics from each step that produced such data that was collected in the QCStats step before.
+We use the multiQC tool to create an interactive HTML file with all the statistics.

 **Toolname:** multiqc
 **Scriptname:** MultiQC